The short version

 Paid per agent, not per agency.

 The practical difference: CoreLogic is a boardroom decision at the agency level.
 SCAYLED is a corporate card decision at the agent level.
-An agent can sign up for SCAYLED and be scanning inside five minutes; CoreLogic usually requires a procurement cycle.
+I have seen agents sign up for SCAYLED and be scanning inside five minutes.
+CoreLogic usually requires a procurement cycle.

 When to use which